Articles

 Tip!

-With abbreviations that are spelled out, with acronyms that are spelled out, or pronounced with a vowel sound in the beginning you should use the indefinite article 'an'; even if the letter is a consonant letter.
+With abbreviations and acronyms that are spelled out or pronounced with a vowel sound in the beginning, the indefinite article 'an' is used; even if the letter is a consonant.
 Check out the examples:

 How to Use Indefinite Articles

 Indefinite articles are only used with singular countable nouns.
-Indefinite articles cannot be used with plural countable nouns or uncountable nouns.
-Here are the examples:
+They cannot be used with plural countable nouns or uncountable nouns.
+Here are some examples:

 Zero Article

 Sometimes there is no need to use an article to modify the noun.
 In this case, we are actually using a zero article.
-Check out the examples to get to know them better:
+Check out the examples:

 When To Use Zero Article

-Here are the most common cases in which we do not use an article:
+Here are the most common groups of nouns which do not need an article before them:

 Position in a Noun Phrase